New Electric Buses for Cross-Causeway Commuters

 Adding a stop at the Mace Blvd.
 Park & Ride (near Mace Boulevard & I-80 interchange).

 Read more about the proposed route

 Causeway Connection Shuttle Fees

-The new service will follow Sac RT’s fare structure.
-However, UC Davis is working to ensure UC Davis affiliates pay the same low fares for the Causeway Connection as they currently pay on the intercampus shuttle.
+For the general public, the new service will follow Sac RT’s fare structure.
+However, UC Davis is working to ensure UC Davis staff, academics and graduate students pay the same low fares for the Causeway Connection as they currently pay on the intercampus shuttle.
 We expect to announce a final fare structure in December.